THREE SHORT ESSAYS:

 The Savoy Tap pub on the Strand has a special place in my comedy landscape.
 The upstairs room is home to Birdies Comedy which is a free comedy showcase organised by professional comedian and regular performer Jimmy Bird and compered by Brendan O’Donaghue.
 The showcases are every other Friday and many of the acts I have seen at the start of their comedy journeys have gone onto bigger things.
 It is a great place to survey the up and coming comedy talent.

 I have just touched the surface of the number of places that are available in London to watch a stand-up comedy show.
 The places I have listed are just a few of the venues that I have been to on a regular basis and some I would like to go to are the Laugh Train Home at Clapham, 229 The Venue in Great Portland Street and Top Secret Comedy in Covent Garden, If a place has an empty space that can be turned into a stand-up comedy night, it will more than likely do so as is the ever-growing popularity of the art form.
 As long as I can go to places and see live comedy, I will support it for as long as I can.

-3. a look at UK COMEDY CITIES
+3. SELECTED UK COMEDY CITIES

 I have been to many places in the United Kingdom to watch comedians over the years.
 The impact of comedy spreading across the country has been immense and is growing every day.
 Regular comedy festivals are held in Bristol and Leicester and many major UK cities have purpose-built or pub-room designed comedy clubs.
 Other than Edinburgh and London, which are discussed in the other two separate essays, three of my favourite places I have witnessed comedy shows are as follows: